sosproduction/ember-cli-master-detail/README.md

 I converted the straight Ember App to Ember-CLI.
 Only did minimal styling extraction to get app working correctly.

-#### Todos
-Need to get MomentJS working with Ember-CLI asset pipeline so date helper can work and show nices dates.
-For some reason, momentJS doesn't want to integrate properly.

 For a while I have been searching for a nice example of a master detail interface to base a larger scale project on.
 This was a great example from the folks @ Ember.
 Wanted to convert to Ember-CLI for use.
 Will be adding